Citizen's Guide to Colorado Uninsured / Underinsured Motorist Coverage | VictimsGuide.com

 A. Insuring agreement — bodily injury coverage

-If you pay the premium for this coverage, we will pay for damages that an insured person is legally entitled to recover from the owner or operator of an uninsured motor vehicle or an underinsured motor vehicle because of bodily injury: 1. sustained by an insured person; 2. caused by an accident; and 3. arising out of the ownership, maintenance or use of an uninsured motor vehicle or an underinsured motor vehicle.
-We will pay under this Part III only after the limits of liability under all applicable bodily injury liability bonds and policies have been exhausted by payment of judgments or settlements.
+If you pay the premium for this coverage, the insurer will pay damages that an insured person is legally entitled to recover from the owner or operator of an uninsured motor vehicle or an underinsured motor vehicle because of bodily injury sustained by an insured person, caused by an accident, and arising out of the ownership, maintenance, or use of an uninsured or underinsured motor vehicle.
+Many forms also state that payment under the UM/UIM part occurs only after applicable bodily-injury liability limits have been exhausted by payment of judgments or settlements.

 B. Uninsured motorist property damage coverage

-If you pay the premium for this coverage, we will pay for damages that an insured person is legally entitled to recover from the owner or operator of an uninsured motor vehicle because of property damage: 1. caused by an accident; and 2. arising out of the ownership, maintenance, or use of an uninsured motor vehicle.
+Some policies include a separate uninsured motorist property damage provision if that coverage was purchased.
+It may pay damages an insured person is legally entitled to recover from the owner or operator of an uninsured motor vehicle because of covered property damage caused by an accident.

 C. Notice requirement

 Guidance: Treat this as mandatory.
-If suit is filed against the tortfeasor, the UM/UIM carrier should receive prompt written notice with proof of delivery.
+If suit is filed against the tortfeasor, send prompt written notice to the UM/UIM carrier and keep proof of delivery.

 D. Definition of insured person

-Guidance: This definition extends beyond the named insured.
-Many UM/UIM disputes turn on exactly where the injured person fits within this class.
+Guidance: UM/UIM disputes often turn on exactly where the injured person fits within this class.
+Do not assume only the person who bought the policy is protected.

 E. Definition of underinsured motor vehicle